michealkeines/Rust/solana/Readme.md

 but can programs be given user space owernship of a token account.

 the trick is to assign token acount ownership to a PDA of the intermediate program.

+Using a program derived address, a program may be given the authority over an account and later transfer that authority to another.

+this is possible because the program can act as the signed in the transaction that gives authority.

+For example, if two users want to make a wager on the outcome of a game in solana, they must each transfer their wager's assets to some intermediary that will honor their agreement. currently there is no way to implement this intermediary as a program in solana because the intermediary program cannot transfer the assets to the winner.

+this capability is necessary for many Defi applications since they require assets to be transferred to an escrow agent untill some event occurs that determines the new owner.